datatogether/config/README.md

 and these days if you're parsing JSON, the reflect package is already included in your binary.

+Technical documentation can be built with `godoc .` or, if your `$GOPATH` and repo structure is set up correctly, with something like `godoc -http=:6060 &` followed by browsing to http://localhost:6060/pkg/github.com/datatogether.

 ## Development

 Coming soon.